lincc-frameworks/fibad/docs/index.rst

    An example UMAP visualization of the CiFAR dataset.

-This example shows how FIBAD can be used to quickly train, infer, and visualize data.
+This example shows how Hyrax can be used to quickly train, infer, and visualize data.
-To dive deeper, start with the :doc:`Configuration <configuration>` section to learn how to configure FIBAD for your specific use case.
+To dive deeper, start with the :doc:`Configuration <configuration>` section to learn how to configure Hyrax for your specific use case.

 .. toctree::